bhandariroshan/hpcc-internship/README.md

 11. Potential spot instance use cases for HPCC Systems related jobs.

-### Find all VM Instances in different Azure Regions and Sizes Available
+## Find all VM Instances in different Azure Regions and Sizes Available

+This allows you to finding all VM instances available in different Azure regions.
+To view this in command line you can call:

+`
+	python runcheap.py --operation findvms
+`

+To get the results in your code for programmatic access you can import and use as shown below:
+`
+	from cheapes_region import find_region_and_size_available, find_spot_region_and_size_available()
+	vms = find_region_and_size_available()

+	# To get the spot vms
+	spot_vms = find_spot_region_and_size_available()
+`
+The results are returned as a dictionary.

-### Find all Spot Instances in different regions and Sizes Available
+## Find all Spot Instances in different regions and Sizes Available

-### Find Cheapest Region for a given size
+## Find Cheapest Region for a given size

-### Find Average Price of a size on a region
+## Find Average Price of a size on a region